 Let them participate in sorting waste

 It may seem like a dirty task, and it can be, but letting your kids join in sorting your waste educates them on the importance of the task.
 You can tell them how you need to ensure that your trash is segregated so that it does not end where it does not belong, and further harm the environment.
-Let them sort junk that your reliable junk removal Orlando company will pick up.
+Let them sort junk that Evergreen Junk Removal will pick up.
 Provide them with colorful gloves before you sort your garbage into different bins.

 Assign specific tasks to each of your kids, so they know their responsibilities.
 Making them feel like adults with responsibilities will entice them to be receptive to your waste management efforts.
 Switch up their tasks so everyone can have the chance to handle every waste management responsibility.